-With the opening of Dragsholm Castle Madhus in the heritage Stately Stable (Herskabsstalden) from 1857, a dream has come true.
+With the opening of Dragsholm Slot Madhus in the heritage Stately Stable (Herskabsstalden) from 1857, a dream has come true.
 A dream to preserve the unique barns, byres and stables, but equally to lend the castle status as a driving force for the development of agriculture and food production in the area.
 We look forward to welcoming you as our guest, whether you wish to enjoy an after-work glass of wine, ice cream in the sun, or a meal inspired by the unique terroir of the municipality of Odsherred.

 Small artisanal food producers are emerging in Odsherred, and we consider it our proud responsibility to contribute to their journey.
 At our experimental Food Lab, we share our production facilities and special knowhow with local players seeking to develop processed foodstuffs.
 This way, we support job-creating enterprises, while maintaining the castle’s long-standing tradition of actively contributing to the development and modernisation of agriculture and food production in the local area.